jpritikin/coach/content/docs/me/_index.md

 {{% /details %}}

 You should not hear any unsolicited opinions from me when I am working with you as your counselor.
-If you do think you hear me express an opinion, I want to know about it. 🙊
+If you think you hear me express an opinion, I want to know about it. 🙊

 <table>
 <tr>